Therapy Designed to Help You Live Your Best Life

 Learn more about traveling with your device.

 Electromagnetic interference (EMI) may disrupt your system’s function.
-Find out where EMI comes from, how to avoid it and whether you can receive an MRI scan with your implanted device.
+Find out where EMI comes from, how to avoid it and whether you can receive an MRI scan with your St. Jude Medical Infinity™ DBS system.

 Learn more about electromagnetic interference (EMI).

-DBS systems are powered by a battery.
+Your St. Jude Medical Infinity™ DBS system is powered by a battery.
 How long the battery lasts depends on your programs and settings.

 Learn more about your device's battery.